-In 2012 the managing partners of a Viennese based 30 year old consulting company decided to adopt the Holacracy Constitution as the new operating model.
-I was one of them.
-One year later I left the company and I was not the only one.
-And while I can’t say it is due to Holacracy, I can’t say it is not either.
-This article is not meant to explain, what Holacracy is, but a reflexion on it.
-In case you are not familiar with Holacracy, an operating model based on Sociocracy and repackaged by an US based company, please have a look at the attached links.
+In 2012, the managing partners of a Viennese-based, 30-year-old consulting company decided to adopt the Holacracy Constitution as the new operating model.
+I was one of those partners.
+One year later, I left the company, and I was not the only one.
+And while I can’t say it was due to Holacracy, I can’t say it was not either.
+This chapter is not meant to explain what Holacracy is but rather to provide a reflection on it.
+In case you are not familiar with Holacracy, an operating model based on sociocracy and repackaged by an US-based company, please have a look at the attached links.

-There is something very appealing about Holacracy, as it seems to address all or most painpoints organizations are dealing with today.
+There is something very appealing about Holacracy, as it seems to address all or almost all pain points which organizations are dealing with today.
 Lack of speed, engagement, innovation and leadership.
-One of the main claims is to replace Leaders with a system and process based self-organization.
-And there are some examples for useful contributions, like:
+One of the main claims is to replace leaders with a system and process-based self-organization.
+And there are some examples for useful contributions, such as:

-- A strong focus on the core purpose of the organization and to base everything an organization does on the question: (how) does this serve the purpose?
+- A strong focus on the core purpose of the organization and basing everything an organization does on the question: (how) does this serve the purpose?

-- To base decisions on two questions: “Is it safe enough to try” and “good enough to start”? to get things going and done.
+- Basing decisions on two questions (“Is it safe enough to try?” and “Is it good enough to start?”) to get things going and done.

 - To work in circles with a dedicated facilitator

-Holacracy is irritating old thinking patterns and evokes new thinking and perspectives.
-This is a highly valuable contribution.
+- Holacracy irritates old thinking patterns and evokes new perspectives.
+This is a highly-valuable contribution.

-The problem with Holacracy is not so much in the details, but with the apporach to implement an operating model Top-Down.
-As a “one-size-fits-all approach”, not taking into consideration, that there are humans working in Organizations.
+The problem with Holacracy is not so much in the details, but rather with the approach of implementing a top-down operating model.
+A “one-size-fits-all approach” not taking into consideration that there are humans working in organizations.

-We completely got caught up with implementing and learning how to function in and operating with Holacracy.
+We got completely caught up with implementing and learning how to function in/operate with Holacracy.
 The system is ridiculously complicated without reason, and very challenging to learn.

-I more and more felt like we totally had missed the point!
-Today I would say, that our operating model was not our root problem.
-So even if Holacracy would work, it would not have helped us.
-A new operating model/organizational design/structures & procedures are not the only solutions to today’s most burning questions.
+I increasingly felt that we had totally missed the point!
+Today, I would say that our operating model was not our root problem.
+As a result, even if Holacracy does work, it would not have helped us.
+A new operating model/organizational design/structures and procedures are not the only solutions to today’s most burning questions.

-I felt more disempowered then ever, although I was the Lead Link of the Company Circle, one of the most central positions.
-Holacracy implementation used up all our energy that we should have used to work on our actual pain points, like lack of innovation, unclear strategy, critical market feedbacks and declining internal spirits.
-The worst thing was the fact that all our disfunctional behaviors, developed over decades, immediatly found their way within and beyond Holacracys working formats.
+I felt more disempowered than ever, although I was the Lead Link of the Company Circle, one of the most central positions.
+Holacracy implementation used up all of our energy that we should have used to work on our actual pain points, such as lack of innovation, unclear strategy, critical market feedback and declining internal morale.
+The worst thing was the fact that all of our dysfunctional behaviors, that had developed over decades, immediately found their way within and beyond Holacracy’s working formats.
 It was not the quick fix we had hoped for.

-So why do I think Holacracy is not safe enough to try?
+So, why do I think that Holacracy is not safe enough to try?

-Because no “ready-to-implement-one-size-fits-all-of-the shelve” is safe enough to try.
+Because no “ready-to-implement-one-size-fits-all-off-the shelf” solution is safe enough to try.

-On the contrary, the process of developing new models and ways of working, is exactly the process necessary to create an operating model that works, is accepted and well adopted internally.
+On the contrary, the process of developing new models and ways of working is exactly the process necessary to create an operating model that works, one that is accepted and well-adopted internally.
 Don’t try a shortcut, it is not short!

-For a long time I thought this was maybe my individual bad experience, until I met Bud Cadell, founder of the US based consultancy NOBL focused on future of work.
-He clearly states that Holacracy, due to his personal experience, was “dogmatic and rigid without a reason, and so complicated!”
+For a long time, I thought this was maybe my individual bad experience, until I met Bud Cadell, founder of the US-based consultancy NOBL, which is focused on the future of work.
+He clearly states that, based on his personal experience, Holacracy was “dogmatic and rigid without a reason, and so complicated!”
 It had some good ideas from sociocracy, that he studied altogether with other operating models.
 “You can’t just buy something”, “my big fear is that Holacracy puts meaningful organizing models back 5 years” and “Holacracy feels like playing a game of Management Dungeons & Dragons.
 Models like Holacracy were created by people who tend to enjoy complex processes – the rest of us are different.”

-Please keep that enthusiasm for an innovative approach, take whatever you think works for you and take the extra mile to develop your own practice and way of working.
-It won’t cost you more time and turmoil than a Holacracy implementation, but most likely a genuine and working result.
-And before you implement any new model make sure you know exactly WHY you want to change something and WHAT.
-Maybe a new operating model is the wrong answer to your burning question.
+Please keep that enthusiasm for an innovative approach, take whatever you think works for you and go the extra mile to develop your own practice and way of working.
+It won’t cost you more time and turmoil than a Holacracy implementation, but most likely will yield a genuine and working result.
+And before you implement any new model, make sure you know exactly WHY you want to change something and WHAT.
+Maybe a new operating model is the wrong answer to your most burning questions.